Black Dutch (genealogy): Native Americans passing for white

+James Pylant wrote: "While there were instances of Black Dutch being used to disguise African ancestry in white families, the oft-circulated claims of Native Americans' widepreading camouflaging as Black Dutch is disputed by Larry Echo Hawk, Assistant Secretary of Indian Affairs, who found no such evidence."

-As early as the 18th century, ethnic Germans and Irish/scots-irish migrated from Pennsylvania into Virginia through the Shenandoah Valley and settled in the backcountry of the Appalachian Mountains, areas considered the frontier compared to Tidewater Virginia and the Low Country of the coast.
+As early as the 18th century, ethnic Germans and Irish/Scots-Irish migrated from Pennsylvania into Virginia through the Shenandoah Valley and settled in the backcountry of the Appalachian Mountains, areas considered the frontier compared to Tidewater Virginia and the Low Country of the coast.
 They likely continued to use their term of "Black Dutch" to refer to swarthy-skinned people or, more generally, political opponents.
 Historically, mixed-race European-Native American and sometimes full blood Native American families of the South adopted the term "Black Dutch" for their own use, and to a lesser extent, "Black Irish," first in Virginia, North Carolina, and Tennessee.
 As the researcher Paul Heinegg noted, the frontier was also the area of settlement of mixed-race families of African and European ancestry, who also used the terms.

-They may have attempted to "pass" and avoid being removed to Indian Territory or stigmatized by what became a majority Anglo-American society.
+Crane theorized that people might have attempted to "pass" and avoid being removed to Indian Territory or stigmatized by what became a majority Anglo-American society.
 Some Native Americans, mainly from the Five Civilized Tribes of the Southeast, claimed "Black Dutch" or "Black Irish" heritage in order to purchase land in areas which United States treaties and other laws had reserved for people of European descent.
 Once they owned the land, such families who had escaped forced removal would not admit to their Native American heritage, for fear of losing their property.

-As an example, an exhibit at the state-run Oakville Indian Mounds Park and Museum in Lawrence County, Alabama gives the history of the term among Cherokee in the local area after Indian Removal:

-Before the Indian Removal Act in 1830, many of Lawrence County's Cherokee people were already mixed with white settlers and stayed in the country of the Warrior Mountains.
-They denied their ancestry and basically lived much of their lives in fear of being sent West.
-Full bloods claimed to be Black Irish or Black Dutch, thus denying their rightful Native American blood.
-After being fully assimilated into the general population years later, these Irish Cherokee mixed-blood descendants, began reclaiming their Native American heritage in the land of the Warrior Mountains, Lawrence County, Alabama.
-During the 1900 U.S. Census only 78 people claimed their Native American heritage.
-In 1990, more than 2000 individuals claimed Native American descent.
-Today more than 4000 citizens are proud to claim their Native American heritage and are members of the Echota Cherokee tribe.